 The Shoulder Stretch is a simple flexibility test to determine if the hands can be brought together behind the back.
 This test is part of the FitnessGram Program, as an alternative to the Backsaver Sit and Reach Test.
+It is also part of the Brockport Assessment.
 See also the Back Scratch Test and the Shoulder Flexibility tests, effectively the same tests which additionally measure the distance between the hands.

 - Flexibility Test Videos

 - Details of the Backsaver Sit and Reach Test.